 65 to 70 – renew every 5 years

 70 and older – renew every 3 years

 To age 65 – renew every 5 years

 65 and older – renew every 3 years

 Sometimes, the DGT (Dirección General de Tráfico) will send out a reminder letter but rather than relying on this, it’s best to start the renewal process yourself 3 months prior to the expiry date.

 What documents do you need to renew your Spanish driving licence?

-This information leaflet in PDF can be downloaded from the DGT Renovaciones page of their website (linked to above)
+This information leaflet in PDF can be downloaded from the DGT website and these are the documents you’ll need:

 - Valid passport